 Did you know that resting in a rocking chair has many benefits to your health?
 According to studies, a simple act of rocking releases endorphins which can improve your mood and reduce stress.
 In addition to the health benefits, it could also be very stylish and trendy.
 If you’re looking to build your own rocking chair, check out the plans I created for a DIY floor rocking chair (Dangerous Curve).
+It’s an awesome woodworking project to tackle.

 The term “dangerous curve” I’m assuming came from the large moon-shaped curve of the chair.
 This relaxer was originally designed by Verner Panton in 1970 and manufactured for Rosenthal in Denmark.
 Verner Panton is considered one of Denmark’s most influential 20th-century furniture and interior designers.
 You could find and purchase the original Verner Panton relaxer chair for around $4,000 (depending on its condition).
 But if your budget does not allow you to spend that much, you could build it yourself for around $80.